White Sox end 7-game skid, win 9-2 as Rays drop 9 games back

 UP NEXT

-White Sox RHP Lucas Giolito (11-4) starts Saturday.
+White Sox RHP Lucas Giolito (11-4) starts Saturday night against Rays LHP Ryan Yarbrough (8-3).
 He is 1-0 with a 1.29 ERA in two starts against the Rays, allowing two earned runs in 14 innings.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports